Silver-Russell syndrome

 If an individual meets at least three of these six criteria, and there is a clinical suspicion of SRS, genomic testing should be arranged.

 In around 30%–40% of individuals with a suspected clinical diagnosis who meet criteria for molecular testing, no molecular cause can be established.
-A clinical diagnosis can still be made under certain conditions (see the resources section below); however, it is important to rule out differential diagnoses by molecular testing (methylation analysis for chromosomes 11, 7 and 14, chromosome array and/or early growth failure panel testing) before giving a diagnosis of clinical SRS, because doing so may have important implications for management.
+A clinical diagnosis can still be made under certain conditions; however, it is important to rule out differential diagnoses by molecular testing before giving a diagnosis of clinical SRS because doing so may have important implications for management.

 Inheritance and genomic counselling

-Genomic counselling for SRS is complex because the chance of recurrence depends on the underlying genetic mechanism, which should therefore be established before advice is given.
+Genomic counselling for SRS is complex because the recurrence risk depends on the underlying genetic mechanism.
+This should, therefore, be established before advice is given.

 In a minority of cases, SRS may occur as a result of a copy number variant on chromosome 7 or 11, or due to a pathogenic variant in IGF2, HMGA2, PLAG1 or CDKN1C.
-Under these circumstances, the likelihood of recurrence in a subsequent child can be much higher (up to 50%).
-The chance of recurrence under these circumstances can be affected by which parent carries the genetic change, so advice should be sought from your local clinical genetics service, with each case considered on an individual basis.
+Under these circumstances, the likelihood of recurrence in a subsequent child can be much higher – up to 1 in 2 (50%).
+The recurrence risk under these circumstances can be affected by which parent carries the genetic change, so advice should be sought from your local clinical genetics service, with each case considered on an individual basis.

 Management

-Management of children and adults with SRS is complex and should be delivered via a multidisciplinary team; detailed suggested approaches have been published by several authors, including an international consensus statement on the diagnosis and management of the condition (see the resources list below).
+Management of children and adults with SRS is complex and should be delivered through a multidisciplinary team.
+Detailed suggested approaches have been published by several authors, including an international consensus statement on the diagnosis and management of the condition.

 Resources